MicrosoftDocs/sql-docs/docs/database-engine/install-windows/install-sql-server-from-the-installation-wizard-setup.md

 ---
-title: "Install using graphical user interface"
+title: Install using graphical user interface
 description: This article provides a step-by-step procedure for installing a new instance of SQL Server by using the SQL Server Setup Installation Wizard.
 author: rwestMSFT
 ms.author: randolphwest
 ms.reviewer: pijocoder
-ms.date: 07/28/2023
+ms.date: 09/27/2023
 ms.service: sql
 ms.subservice: install
 ms.topic: conceptual